Hypertension and Remote Patient Monitoring (RPM) Using Automatic Blood Pressure Monitors

-Help your patient get a blood pressure monitor
+Help your HPSM patients get an automatic blood pressure monitor

-Blood pressure monitors are covered for eligible members through the pharmacy benefit or through HPSM’s Durable Medical Equipment (DME) benefit.
-Read the sections below to learn how you can help your patients get a blood pressure monitor.
+Read the sections below to learn how you can help your HPSM patients get an automatic blood pressure monitor.

 2. Send the prescription to your patient’s local pharmacy.